 - The Company will ensure no one will be at risk of suffering some form of reprisal as a result of raising a concern even if the individual is mistaken.
 The Company however, does not extend this assurance to someone who maliciously raise a matter he/she knows is untrue.

-- Independent Non-Executive Audit Committee Chairman.
+- Independent Non-Executive Chairman of the Audit & Risk Committee (“A&RC”); or

 The individual who has raised concerns internally will be informed of who is handling the matter and how he can make contact with them for further assistance whenever required.